 You might also be referred by someone who works for a partner organisation.

-If you come to stay in the Night Shelter, you will need to work hard with the 999 Club team to find solutions to your homelessness.
+If you come to stay in the Night Shelter, you will need to work with the 999 Club team to address your homelessness.
 The Night Shelter is for people who are ready to make a move away from the streets, and will work intensively with us to make that happen.
 We know our Night Shelter isn’t right for everyone.